-The Company's 2002 Stock Award and Incentive Plan (the "Plan") provides for the awarding of stock options and restricted stock to employees, officers and non-employee directors.
-Under the Plan, the Company grants directors, certain executives and other key employees restricted common stock, with vesting contingent upon completion of specified service periods ranging from one to five years.
-The Company also grants certain executives performance-based awards, with vesting contingent upon the Company's achievement of specified financial goals.
-The Plan is more fully described in Notes 15 and 18 to the Consolidated Financial Statements in the Company's 2014 Annual Report on Form 10-K.
+The Company's 2002 Stock Award and Incentive Plan (the "Plan"), as amended, provides for the awarding of stock options and restricted stock to employees, officers and non-employee directors.
+Under the Plan, the Company grants directors, certain officers and other key employees restricted common stock, with vesting contingent upon completion of specified service periods ranging from one to five years.
+The Company also grants certain officers performance-based awards, with vesting contingent upon the Company's achievement of specified financial goals.
+The Plan is more fully described in Notes 15 and 17 to the Consolidated Financial Statements in the Company's 2015 Annual Report on Form 10-K.

-The following table summarizes the total share-based compensation expense and related tax benefits recognized for the three months ended March 31, 2014 and 2015 (in thousands):
+The following table summarizes the total share-based compensation expense and related tax benefits recognized for the three months ended March 31, 2015 and 2016 (in thousands):

-Three Months Ended March 31 d March 31, 2014 2015 Restricted stock compensation expense \$ 277 \$ 504 Tax benefit related to restricted stock compensation \$ - \$
+• Three Months Ended March 31, 2015 2 2016 Restricted stock compensation expense \$ 504 \$ 623 Tax benefit related to restricted stock compensation \$ \$

-Stock option activity pursuant to the Plan for the three months ended March 31, 2015 is summarized as follows:
+No stock options were outstanding as of December 31, 2015 and there has been no stock option activity pursuant to the Plan for the three months ended March 31, 2016.